 And of course, as we drove to the hospital and as I waited to meet with an maternal fetal medicine doctor, I started googling what in the world head-sparing growth restricted was.
 That’s when I first saw the term:

-I knew babies were born small sometimes, but I always just assumed that was because they were premature.
+I knew babies could be born small, have a low birth weight, or have a growth problem but I always just assumed that was because they were premature – born in the 20th week or so.
 For whatever reason, I didn’t realize that sometimes babies stopped or slowed growth while in the womb (and if they did, that it might be a problem.)

 That night in the hospital was scary.
 I had no idea what to think – was my baby okay?
 Would I be welcoming him a little earlier than expected?
 Would I have to have a c-section – something a few hours earlier I had thought was off the table since he was no longer breech?
 I became well-acquainted with the term intrauterine growth restriction.

-Fortunately, Oliver was born at exactly 39 weeks, weighing 5 lb 7.7 ounces.
+Fortunately, Oliver was born at exactly 39 weeks so it was not an early delivery,, weighing 5 lb 7.7 ounces.
 He went home at about 5 lbs.
 Despite having a little trouble regulating his blood sugar at first (which fortunately, frequent nursing helped with), he was sent home two days later with me.
 He has had different issues over the last few months (mainly in regards to jaundice, weight gain and eating, reflux, and some breathing issues – all of which are common with IUGR babies), but I’m grateful he’s here and growing.

 Sunday is IUGR Awareness Day, so I thought I would write a post for it.
 Like I said, before Oliver, I had no idea what IUGR was.
 I felt scared and kind of alone!
 So if you are out there Googling like I was, I hope this post will bring you some hope and support!